Skip to main content

 Q: I am a sophomore and already have a major, but I’m wondering if I can take Spanish as a double major.
 Isn’t it too late?

-A: No, it is much easier to combine Spanish with a second major than most students think.
-And if you study abroad, you will be surprised how few courses you will be left to take upon your return.
-See the department chair.
-There are few topics he is more passionate about than this one—guiding students to consider Spanish as a double major!
+A: No, it is much easier to combine Spanish with a second major than most students think, and if you study abroad, you will be surprised how few courses you will be left to take upon your return.
+See your advisor for details, and you can also seek advice from the department chair.

 Q: I am in my first year and have been considering Spanish as a major.
 I am also considering studying abroad.
 How do I receive help in organizing my schedule?